Umbrella Review: How to Conduct a Review of Systematic Reviews

 Examples of appropriate umbrella review topics:

-If no systematic reviews exist on your topic, conduct a primary systematic review instead.
+If no systematic reviews exist on your topic, conduct a primary complete systematic review writing guide instead.
 If you need to compare a systematic review with a narrative review or other non-systematic synthesis, an umbrella review is not the right approach.

 Frame your question broadly enough to encompass multiple systematic reviews.
-Use the PICO framework but with wider parameters than a primary systematic review.
+Use the deep dive into pico framework but with wider parameters than a primary systematic review.

 Example: "What is the effectiveness of exercise interventions for managing type 2 diabetes, as reported in published systematic reviews and meta-analyses?"